Double-coset zeta functions for groups acting on trees: Introduction

-The second property we consider is \emph{(P)-closedness}.
-The concept of (P)-closed actions on trees has been introduced by C.~Banks, M.~ Elder and G.~Willis~\cite[\S3]{bew:simp}.
-It stems from the slightly more general concept of actions on trees with Tits' independence property, introduced by J.~Tits~\cite[\S4.2]{tit:tree}.
-The latter properties play a central role in the theory of groups acting on trees and even beyond.
-For instance, one may use a (P)-closed action to produce simple groups acting on trees (cf.~\cite[Théorème~4.5]{tit:tree}, \cite[Theorem~7.3]{bew:simp} or~\cite[Theorem~1.8]{resm:lad}).
-Remarkably, C.~Reid and S.~Smith~\cite{resm:lad} provide a complete classification of (P)-closed actions on trees by their local action diagram, which is a local datum attached to each group action on a tree.
+Remarkably, C.~Reid and S.~Smith~\cite{resm:lad} provide a complete classification of (P)-closed actions on trees by their \emph{local action diagram}, which is a local datum attached to each group action on a tree.
 In~Section~\ref{sus:lads} we briefly recall it.
 With this local description, one may study several global properties of the group action through more accessible features of the associated local action diagram.
 In the present paper, we exploit this approach more than once.